Why you should appeal your financial aid award and how you could get more money.

 You should feel empowered to negotiate with financial aid officers to attempt to receive a better financial aid package.
 The college will not reduce the award you have already been given, so the worst that can happen is the financial aid officer could say no and leave you with that first offer.
 Here are some strategies for what to do.

 People are more willing to help when they understand the perspective of someone who is calm and making a reasonable request.
-Make sure to prepare a list of compelling reasons for why you are appealing your aid and don’t get flustered if the financial aid officer pushes back, just ask, “Is this the best you can do?”
+Make sure to prepare a list of compelling reasons for why you are appealing your aid and remain calm if the financial aid officer pushes back and follow up questions like “what would you advice is you’re in my shoe?”

 It’s helpful to speak to someone you’ve already built a connection with.
 It’s also a good idea to figure out who is in charge so you can speak directly to the decision maker.